biocypher/biochatter-paper/manuscript.md

 - **integrations**: We write dedicated tests for specific tasks that require integrations, for instance with knowledge graphs or vector databases.

 - **stochasticity**: To account for variablity in model responses, we include a parameter to run each test multiple times and generate summary statistics.

+- **sentiment and behaviour**: To assess whether the models exhibit the desired behaviour patterns for each of the personas, we let a second LLM evaluate the responses based on a set of criteria, including professionalism and politeness.

 The Pytest framework is implemented at https://github.com/biocypher/biochatter/blob/main/benchmark, and more information and results are available at https://biocypher.github.io/biochatter/benchmark.